-of the following activities, whether singly or in combination thereof, in relation to the operation of a blockchain system or in relation to decentralized finance (as Defined.-In this section, the term 'ancillary activities' means any of the following activities related to the operation of a blockchain system defined in section 605(d) of the Financial Innovation and Technology for the 21st Century Act):
+of the following activities, whether singly or in combination thereof, in relation to the operation of a blockchain system or in relation to decentralized finance (as Defined.- In this section, the term 'ancillary activities' means any of the following activities related to the operation of a blockchain system defined in section 605(d) of the Financial Innovation and Technology for the 21st Century Act):

-- "(1) Compiling network transactions, operating or participating in a liquidity pool, relaying, searching, sequencing, validating, or acting in a similar capacity with respect to a digital asset. - "(2) Providing computational work, operating a node, or procuring, offering, or utilizing network bandwidth, or other similar incidental services with respect to a digital asset.

-- "(3) Providing a user-interface that enables a user to read and access data about a blockchain system, send messages, or otherwise interact with a blockchain system. - "(4) Developing, publishing, constituting, administering, maintaining, or otherwise distributing a blockchain system. - "(5) Developing, publishing, constituting, administering, maintaining, or otherwise distributing software or systems that create or deploy a hardware or software wallet or other system facilitating an individual user's own personal ability to keep, safeguard, or custody the such user's digital assets or related private keys. - "(b) Exceptions.-Subsection (a) shall not be construed to apply to the anti-fraud and anti-manipulation authorities of the Commission."
+- "(1) Compiling network transactions, operating a or participating in a liquidity pool, relaying, searching, sequencing, validating, or acting in a similar capacity with respect to a restricted digital asset. - "(2) Providing computational work, operating a node, or procuring, offering, or utilizing network bandwidth, or other similar incidental services with respect to a restricted digital asset. - "(3) Providing a user interface user-interface that enables a user to read and access data about a blockchain system, send messages, or otherwise interact with a blockchain system. - "(4) Developing, publishing, constituting, administering, maintaining, or otherwise distributing a blockchain system. - "(5) Developing, publishing, constituting, administering, maintaining, or otherwise distributing software or systems that create or deploy a hardware or software wallet or other system facilitating an individual user's own personal ability to keep, safeguard, or custody the such user's restricted digital assets or related private keys. - "(b) Exceptions.- Subsection (a) shall not be construed to apply to the anti-fraud and anti-manipulation authorities of the Commission."

 SEC.
-310.410.
+311. 410.
 REGISTRATION AND REQUIREMENTS FOR NOTICE-REGISTERED DIGITAL ASSET CLEARING AGENCIES.

 Section 17A(b) of the Securities Exchange Act of 1934 (15 U.S.C.
-78q-1(b)) is amended-
+78q-1-78q-1/b)) is amended-

-- (1) in subsection (1), by inserting "(other than after the first sentence the following: "The previous sentence shall not apply to a notice-registered digital asset clearing agency)" after "unlawful for any clearing agency with respect to a restricted digital asset."; and - (2) by adding at the end the following: - "(9) Registration and requirements for notice-registered digital asset clearing agency.- - "(A) ELIGIBILITY.-A person may register with the Commission as a notice-registered digital asset clearing agency if the person- - "(i) is otherwise registered as a digital asset broker or digital asset dealer with the Commission and is engaging in a business involving restricted digital assets, in compliance with Commission rules pursuant to section 15H(f); or - "(ii) is a bank engaging in a business involving digital assets, in compliance with applicable banking law and regulation relating to the custody and safekeeping of such assets bank; or - "(iii) is a clearing agency already registered with the Commission pursuant to this section. - "(B) REGISTRATION.-A person may register with the Commission as a notice-registered digital asset clearing agency by providing filing with the Commission with notice of the activities of the person or planned activities in such form as the Commission determines appropriate.
+- (1) in subsection (1), by inserting "(other than after the first sentence the following: "The previous sentence shall not apply to a notice-registered digital asset clearing agency)" after "unlawful for any clearing agency with respect to a restricted digital asset."; and - (2) by adding at the end , the following: - "(9) REGISTRATION AND REQUIREMENTS FOR NOTICE-REGISTERED DIGITAL ASSET CLEARING AGENCY.- - "(A) ELIGIBILITY.- A person may register with the Commission as a notice-registered digital asset clearing agency if the person- - "(i) is otherwise registered as a digital asset broker or digital asset dealer with the Commission and is engaging in a business involving restricted digital assets that are not digital commoditie asset s, in compliance with Commission rules pursuant to section 15H(e-f); or - "(ii) is a bank engaging in a business involving digital assets, in compliance with applicable banking law and regulation relating to the custody and safekeeping of such assets. - "(B) REGISTRATION bank; or

+"(iii) is a clearing agency already registered with the Commission pursuant to this section.

+"(B) REGISTRATION.- A person may register with the Commission as a notice-registered digital asset clearing agency by filing with the Commission a notice of the activities of the person or planned activities in such form as the Commission determines appropriate.